CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

     * For block removals, use "/\*" and "\*/" with "//ChompEDIT REMOVE - explanations"
 * **DO NOT** edit upstream .dmi (icon) files.
 Add icon changes in a new file in the /modular_chomp folder and override the object's "icon" and "icon_state" variables.
 * **DO NOT** edit anything in the upstream /maps folder
+* Avoid the use of the 'usr' variable where possible.
+Use src or have the proc chain give the user's reference.
+* Use defines where they exist, e.g. string names of jobs, factions, ect.
 * Where possible and applicable, send bugfixes to Virgo (Our upstream) to fix at the source. this is not enforced, however.

 ### Scene devices